 Thank you for your interest in our program.
 This letter contains general guidelines and information.

 As you probably know, the number of applications we receive here at Yale far exceeds the number of slots we have available.
-Last year we had over 300 applications for 5 slots.
+This year we have over 300 applications for 5 slots.

 The most important factors in our decision-making are the candidate’s writing sample, and the associated letters of recommendation.
 Your writing sample (which should be 15-25 pages) should be an example of your very best work.
 Your letters should be from people who know you well, and can speak specifically about your abilities in philosophy.